BanForFun/react-select-table/README.md

 Known problems:

 * Chromium based browsers: Having the developer tools open, makes drag-selection unusably laggy

+  Hack: Hide the drag selection rectangle in development environment

-* Firefox desktop: Drag-selection performance is inversely proportional to the number of rows
+* Firefox desktop: Drag-selection performance not as good as chromium

 * Firefox mobile: Drag-selection doesn't work at all